The Album (The Firm album): Title

 According to critic Steve "Flash" Juon of RapReviews, the title of the album, as well as the group's name, was inspired by John Grisham's 1991 legal thriller-novel The Firm and the 1993 film adaption of the same name.
 While it was issued under the title The Album, writers and music critics have referred to the album with such titles as The Firm, Nas, Foxy Brown, AZ, and Nature Present the Firm: The Album, and The Firm — The Album, or The Firm: The Album.

-Commercial Performance

-The Album charted for 22 Weeks in The United States, 11 Weeks in Canada, 7 Weeks in The Netherlands, 5 Weeks in The United Kingdom, and 2 Weeks in France.